Accolite-Aryan/AU-July-2020/Design Pattern-Morning/Design Pattern.md

 #### Step 4
 ##### Verify the output.
 ```
-John is male? true
+Java is Object? true
-Julie is a married women? true
+Python is Imperative? true
 ```